nanoframework/nf-interpreter/targets/CMSIS-OS/ChibiOS/ST_STM32F769I_DISCOVERY/README.md

 - STM32_SERIAL_USE_USART2 to TRUE
 - STM32_USB_USE_OTG1 to TRUE

-Currently the stable branch of CHIBIOS (16.1.8) does not contain board.c and board.h.
-As such it is necessary to download the ST_STM32F769I_DISCOVERY folder from https://github.com/ChibiOS/ChibiOS/tree/master/os/hal/boards/ST_STM32F769I_DISCOVERY and copy it to the CHIBIOS folder ../os/hal/boards

-Also currently the stable branch of CHIBIOS (16.1.8) does not contain board.c and board.h.
-As such it is necessary to download the ST_STM32F769I_DISCOVERY folder from https://github.com/ChibiOS/ChibiOS/tree/master/os/hal/ports/STM32/STM32F7xx and replace the existing folder in ../os/hal/ports

-Lastly the stable branch of CHIBIOS (16.1.8) does not contain information on the processor so it is necessary download the folder from https://github.com/ChibiOS/ChibiOS/tree/masteros/common/ext/CMSIS/ST/STM32F7xx and replace os/ext/CMSIS/ST/STM32F7xx

 NOTE: this configuration was successfully tested in an ST_STM32F769I_DISCOVERY board using the Serial over USB connection on USB port 1 that creates a virtual COM port.